 Provided that all driver license and nondriver identification card fees remain the same including the \$1.50 fee that goes to the county.
-However, prior to enactment of this act in counties in which the judge of probate was compensated by fees (Marion and Winston), 40% of each \$1.50 was retained by the judge and the remaining 60% was paid into the public highway and traffic fund of the county and in counties in which the judge is not compensated by fees, the entire amount (\$1.50) was paid into the public highway and traffic fund of the county general fund, rather than the public highway and traffic fund of the county and traffic fund, in Marion and Winston Counties, the judge of probate (fund).
+However, prior to enactment of this act in counties in which the judge of probate was compensated by fees (Marion and Winston), 40% of each \$1.50 was retained by the judge and the remaining 60% was paid into the public highway and traffic fund of the county and in counties in which the judge is not compensated by fees, the entire amount (\$1.50) was paid into the public highway and traffic fund of the county.
+This act provides that the \$1.50 be remitted to the county general fund, rather than the public highway and traffic fund of the county and Winston Counties, the judge of probate (fund).